 Interpretation of test results

-- Positive result: A clear line in the control zone and in the test area on the membrane.
+- Positive result: A clear line in the control zone and the test area on the membrane.

 - Negative result: A single line in the control zone.